 All Sorts Of TV Shows Resorted To Quicksand

 Quicksand wasn't just a movie thing.
 It was constantly being used to spice up storylines on TV shows.
 Perhaps it was to be expected on The Lone Ranger, The Wild Wild West, Sea Hunt and The Rifleman -- but quicksand also figured in episodes of Gilligan's Island, Batman, and Lost In Space (twice -- damn that space quicksand!).
-On a 1967 episode of The Lucy Show, Lucille Ball and Jack Benny found themselves mired in quicksand.
-A decade later, in the second episode of The Incredible Hulk, David Banner (Bill Bixby) found himself sinking into quicksand, his cries for help being ignored -- which made him so angry he turned into the Hulk (Lou Ferrigno).
+In the second episode of The Incredible Hulk, David Banner (Bill Bixby) found himself sinking into quicksand, his cries for help being ignored -- which made him so angry he turned into the Hulk (Lou Ferrigno).
 Can you blame us for thinking quicksand was literally everywhere?

 Quicksand Becomes An Allegory For Life

 As quicksand forced its way to the forefront, people began using its merciless, unrelenting pull to death as a metaphor for catastrophic current events.
 The first was the Vietnam War.
 Two books, Lucien Bodard’s The Quicksand War and David Halberstam’s The Making of a Quagmire compared the political mess of Vietnam to the slow asphyxiation of quicksand.